EWSoftware/SHFB/README.md

 File Builder.
 The Sandcastle tools are used to create help files for managed class libraries containing both conceptual and API reference topics.
 API reference topics are created by combining the XML comments that are embedded in your source code with the syntax and structure of the types which is acquired by reflecting against the associated .NET Framework assemblies.
-Conceptual topics are created by converting topic that you author containing Markdown or Microsoft Assistance Markup Language (MAML).
+Conceptual topics are created by converting files that you author containing Markdown or Microsoft Assistance Markup Language (MAML).
 The Sandcastle tools are command-line based and have no GUI front-end, project management features, or an automated build process.